Juncus kraussii

 Juncus kraussii commonly known as salt marsh rush, sea rush, jointed rush, matting rush or dune slack rush, is of the monocot family Juncaceae and genus Juncus.
 It grows in salt marshes, estuarine and coastal areas.

 This species is ideal as a stabiliser in estuary banks and riparian zones that adjoin developed areas; it prevents erosion and also provides an excellent fibre for weaving.

 The plant is named after a German naturalist and museum curator, Christian Krauss, who travelled to South Africa.

 Description

 This species is a tussock shaped perennial with many rhizomes.

 The leaves are tough, straw shaped and spine-tipped that grow to be 40 cm - 150 cm in length with a golden brown or shiny black sheath.
 The inflorescences or flowers of J. kraussii are reddish brown to purplish brown in colour, 4 cm - 20 cm in length and are clustered toward the end of the stem.
-The flowers occur clusters of three to six and flowering occurs in Summer between October and January.
+The flowers have clusters of three to six and flowering occurs in Summer between October and January.